How Much Detail Do Drawings Need for an Accurate Fabrication Estimate?

 Suggestions and Alternative Material

 We recommend final drawings that are created by or, at minimum, have been reviewed by an engineer for proper function and safety.
-By having final drawings, the fabricator providing the estimate can quote all material, labor, and equipment costs with confidence.
+By having final drawings, your fabricator providing the estimate can quote all material, labor, and equipment costs with confidence.
 A fabricator with experience with projects similar to yours can often make suggestions that may save time on production, alternatives for materials used, or suggest a type of finish that is more durable or cost effective.
 Leverage the knowledge of these skilled fabrication estimators but realize this only works when you provide them with the final drawings.

 Starting the fabrication estimate process with final drawings saves everyone time and money.
 Clearly define as much detail as possible so the estimator can provide you with a quote that will be representative of the final cost of your project.
 Consult with Swanton Welding with your final plans and let us help you build your project together.